The Best Thru-Hiking Tents of 2023

 Why We Love This Tent

-The setup is simple for a trekking pole shelter, and the venting design helps prevent some of the condensation issues that arise with single-wall shelters.
+The setup is relatively simple for a trekking pole shelter, and the venting design helps prevent some of the condensation issues that arise with single-wall shelters.
 The top bar is wide enough to provide ample shoulder room, something that can feel lacking in solo shelters.
 This is a one-piece shelter that sets up with a minimum of six stakes and two trekking poles.

 Features